ugeneunipro/tiny-loader-linux/README.md

     -o tinyLoader
 ```

-# see build.sh for actual options
+# See build.sh for actual options